 My 5 boost your business confidence steps are for you if you could use more confidence, you’re tired of feeling like a fake and you refuse to hold yourself back any longer.

 2. Avoidance.
-Now was the time for brutal honesty.
+Now is the time for brutal honesty.
 She admits what she ought to be doing, but she’s not doing those things yet.
-We started off by acknowledging exactly what she’s avoiding and how she’s delaying those activities.
+Because of that, we started off by acknowledging exactly what she’s avoiding and how she’s delaying those activities.
 Returning phone calls, even to current clients, is something specific that Randy delays.
-Surprisingly, Randy discovered there were certain parts about returning calls which didn’t bother her.
+Surprisingly, Randy discovered certain parts about returning calls don’t bother her.

-With some detective work Randy pin-pointed the one specific aspect of returning phone calls which she avoids.
-What is something specific that you’re avoiding?
+With some detective work, Randy pin-pointed the one specific aspect of returning phone calls which she avoids.
+What is something specific that you avoid?

-Tune into the one specific thing which causes you to avoid doing that activity.
+Once you pinpoint that activity, consider if there’s a specific aspect of it you resist doing.
 The more specific you are the more likely you’ll experience a breakthrough.

 4. Adapt.
 Randy listed 5 ideas on how to return phone calls without all the mental anguish.
-Some modifications were made so the actions felt genuine and authentic for her.
+Then, she revised the list so the actions felt genuine and authentic for her.

 5. Action.
 It’s time to implement.
-Randy’s research led to an action plan.
-She is now ready to experiment with some alternative approaches.
+Although it took some preparation, Randy’s research led to an action plan.
+She is now ready to experiment with her list of alternative approaches.